cooper/ferret/doc/Keywords.md

 Indicates a "call before" priority hint for an event callback.

 When hints are supplied, the runtime will do its best to resolve priorities if at all possible.
-Many space-searated priority hints may be utilized for a single callback.
+Many space-separated priority hints may be utilized for a single callback.

 ```